PhilipYip1988/python-tutorials/002_markdown/readme.md

 ## LaTeX (MathJax)

 The markdown file supports LaTeX.
 Care needs to be taken as Python IDEs and webservers may use different engines to render LaTeX.
-JupyterLab and GitHub use MathJax.
+JupyterLab and GitHub use MathJax but the MathJax on GitHub is a bit more picky and equations may render properly on JupyterLab but not in GitHub.
 In Visual Studio Code the extensions Markdown All in One and Markdown+Math use KaTeX.
 MathJax is more limited than KaTeX and is more prone to rendering issues.
 Markdown files uploaded to GitHub with LaTeX should be rechecked on GitHub to see if equations render properly.
 [MathJax GitHub](https://github.com/mathjax/MathJax/issues) can be used to discuss rendering issues.

 Only Office Desktop Editors is a cross-platform free office suite.
 Its Document has a powerful Equation Editor, that can be used as a What You See Is What You Get WYSIWYG LaTeX editor.
 Create your equation: